-The Department of Agronomy and Horticulture does have a few students pursuing the online Master's of Science in Horticulture degree, Option II (project).
+The Department of Agronomy and Horticulture has students pursuing the online Master's of Science in Horticulture degree, Option II (project).
 A capstone feature of this master's program is a professional project.
-However, the number of online Horticulture class selections are fewer than for the Master's of Science degree in Agronomy.
-The student, advisor, and supervisory committee jointly establish this curriculum.
+The student, advisor, and supervisory committee jointly establish this plan of study.
 See an example of a Horticulture Memorandum of Courses (MOC) for the Option II project track.

 An Option I (thesis track) is not available or recommended for a Master's of Science in Horticulture.